 A common weed, mullein (Verbascum thapsus) has long been used in herbal medicine, especially in remedies that aim to soothe the respiratory tract.
 These remedies involve the use of mullein's flowers and leaves.

-Benefits of Mullein
+Health Benefits of Mullein

 The use of mullein to treat any condition is not well-supported by scientific data.
 However, preliminary research suggests that mullein shows promise for use in treatment of the following conditions: